trinodb/trino/docs/src/main/sphinx/admin/web-interface.rst

 such as :doc:`LDAP </security/ldap>` or :doc:`password file </security/password-file>`
 is used to secure both the Trino server and the Web UI.
-When the Trino server is configured to use a password authenticator, the Web UI authentication type is automatically set to ``form``.
+When the Trino server is configured to use a password authenticator, the Web UI authentication type is automatically set to ``FORM``.
 In this case, the Web UI displays a login form that accepts a username and password.

 Fixed user authentication